nikoelt/WhisperAttack/README.md

 This is a fork for further integration of **KneeboardWhisper** by the amazing creator [@BojoteX](https://github.com/BojoteX).
 A special thank you goes to **hradec**, whose original script used Google Voice Recognition, and [@SeaTechNerd83](https://github.com/SeaTechNerd83) for helping combine the two approaches.

 In short, [@SeaTechNerd83](https://github.com/SeaTechNerd83) and I combined the two scripts to run voice commands through Whisper using BojoteX's code and then pushed it into VoiceAttack using hradec's code.
-Unfortunately whilst the speech recognition was lightning fast we had wait for the terminal to launch python and speech engine etc... which took time.
-To speed this up, I unified the codebase into one file and made it run a server to send commands to VoiceAttack
+To speed this up, I unified the codebase into one file and made it run a server to send commands to VoiceAttack.

 This repository provides a single-server approach for using OpenAI Whisper locally with VoiceAttack, replacing Windows Speech Recognition (or Google Speech) with a fully offline, GPU-accelerated recognition engine.